Essex County Cricket Club in 2005: County Championship: Somerset v Essex (27–30 April)

 On 35 overs were possible on the first day.
 On a green Taunton pitch, Somerset fared poorly against Essex's seam attack.
 Alex Tudor, who had moved from Surrey, took the first two wickets, including Marcus Trescothick for 4.
 Somerset were on 119 for 5 at stumps.

 Somerset were soon dismissed on the Thursday for 190.
 Essex's youngsters, Alastair Cook, who looked to be headed for an England call-up before long, and Ravinder Bopara, aged 20 and 19 respectively, made merry with the bat.
 Although the pitch did not seam as much as the first day, they put on 181 together.
 Cook was finally out bowled for 111, and Bopara not out for 71 at close, with Essex on 224 for 3, 34 runs ahead.

 Bopara could not add to his overnight total on the third day, as he was caught off Richard Johnson's bowling.
 But Essex were able to take control, finally declaring on 427 for 8 when Tudor was run out for 57.
-Somerset's fast bowlers, Johnson and Andrew Caddick had picked up three wickets each, but had not been able to stop the flow of runs.
+Somerset's fast bowlers, Johnson and Andy Caddick had picked up three wickets each, but had not been able to stop the flow of runs.
 Foster was not out on 78 when the declaration came.
 In reply, Somerset fared okay till Trescothick went with the score on 57, and then, at 65 for 1, Andre Adams, Essex's New Zealand import took a hat-trick.
 Mike Burns edged an outswinger, and Sanath Jayasuriya and James Hildreth were both leg before.
 With Adams picking up one more wicket before the close of play, Somerset finished on 128 for 5, still 109 runs off making Essex bat again.